Skip to main content ] Facebook Twitter Member area

 A whole range of different tasks and activities can become important rituals in your life.

-But you might also have daily rituals that you did not realise you keep up.
+However, you might also have daily rituals that you did not realise you keep up.
 You might already make a cup of tea each morning in your favourite mug, for example, which may seem like just a habit, but the fact that it is your favourite mug adds enough meaning for this to be a ritual.

 To discover the rituals you already have, think about the things you do each day that bring you enjoyment or have a deeper meaning.
 Once you know what these are you can think about gaps in your lifestyle where you might like to add a ritual to achieve a different purpose.

-Do you want to spend an hour each week on a Thursday weeding your garden – not just because this task has to be done, but because your neighbour weeds the garden at that time and you enjoy a chat over the fence while you work?
+Do you want to spend an hour each week on a Thursday weeding your garden, not just because this task has to be done, but because your neighbour weeds the garden at that time and you enjoy a chat over the fence while you work?

-Or would you like to read a book for 30 minutes before bed each night to help you sleep?
+Alternatively, would you like to read a book for 30 minutes before bed each night to help you sleep?

 Factoring rituals such as these into your routine will make sure you put the time and effort into having more meaning and purpose in your regular activities.